tobek/headsoak/notes.md

 ##### bits and bugs

+- refactor tag view so that nm-nut includes nm-tag
+- UI: should entire tag show prog/share tooltip? what if it's prog AND share...
 - migrate off of firebase simple login
 - refactor file structure (e.g. break out js.js, put in controllers/, directives/ folders etc) (and put "use strict" inside of scope in each)
     - http://vesparny.github.io/ng-kickstart